-Often organizations find it difficult and labor intensive to execute a software selection process in order to gather all the necessary data.
+Often organizations find it difficult and labor-intensive to execute a software selection process in order to gather all the necessary data.
 The in-depth and independent Business Intelligence (BI) Tools Survey 2018 is designed to help you perform the selection quickly and very efficiently.
-There are many more reasons why to buy the survey.
+There are many more reasons to buy the survey.

 Do you have a structured software selection process in place?

-If there is at the moment no structured software selection process at all in your organization, you may find the information below or the survey very useful.
+If there is no structured software selection process at all in your organization, you may find the information below, or the survey, very useful.
 Even if there is a corporate standard you need to comply with.
 Or even when you may have a database or reporting tools in place from a specific vendor, and you consider buying a BI tool from the same vendor because you expect that these will integrate better with each other.
 The Business Intelligence Tools Survey may confirm your companies standards or preferences, or it is also possible that it will reveal that your companies standard should be updated.